 -

-Combine the butter, sugar, cream and vanilla in a small saucepan and cook it over low heat until the butter melts and the sugar dissolves.
+Combine the butter, sugar, cream, and vanilla in a small saucepan.
+Cook over low heat until the butter melts and the sugar dissolves.

 -

-Bring the sauce to a boil, reduce the heat and cook for 5-6 minutes or until the sauce thickens slightly.
+Bring the sauce to a gentle boil, then reduce the heat and simmer for 5–6 minutes, or until slightly thickened.

 Serving